 The current ambition of the joint venture partnership is to position the South Lokichar Basin development, and an export pipeline, for possible sanction by the end of 2016, subject to receipt of all necessary permits and approvals.
 Good progress continues to be made towards development of these oil resources and as part of the ongoing collaboration between the Governments of Kenya and Uganda on the oil export pipeline for the Lake Albert and South Lokichar resources, a joint technical adviser was appointed in late 2014.
-The independent technical studies being undertaken by the adviser, with extensive support from the Kenya and Uganda upstream partners, are progressing rapidly and should assist in the finalization of the pipeline route.
+Subsequent to the end of the second quarter of 2015, on 10 August 2015, the Governments of Kenya and Uganda issued a joint communiqué which stated that "the two Heads of State agreed on the use of the Northern Route i.e. Hoima-Lokichar-Lamu for the development of the crude oil pipeline."

-At March 31, 2015, the Company had cash of \$187.4 million and working capital of \$53.2 million.
+At June 30, 2015, the Company had cash of \$157.5 million and working capital of \$81.7 million.
 During February 2015, the Company completed a brokered private placement issuing an aggregate of 57,020,270 shares at a price of SEK 18.50 per share for gross proceeds of SEK 1,055 million or \$125.0 million.
-A cash commission was paid in the amount of \$4.5 million.
-Subsequent to the first quarter of 2015, the Company entered into an investment agreement relating to a non-brokered private placement wherein 53,623,377 shares will be issued at a price of CAD \$2.31 for gross proceeds of CAD \$121.6 million (US \$100 million).
-The Company expects the closing to occur by end of May 2015.
+During May 2015, the Company completed a non-brokered private placement issuing an aggregate of 52,623,377 shares at a price of CAD \$2.31 for gross proceeds of \$100.0 million.

-The Company has completed the following significant operational activities in, and subsequent to, the first quarter of 2015;
+The Company has completed the following significant operational activities in, and subsequent to, the second quarter of 2015: